EWeinstein/EWeinstein.github.io/index.md

 I'm a postdoctoral research scientist working with [David Blei](http://www.cs.columbia.edu/~blei/) at Columbia University.
 I also lead machine learning research at [Jura Bio](https://www.jura.bio), a genomic medicines startup.
-Broadly, I work in the fields of probabilistic machine learning and Bayesian statistics, and their application to biophysics and genomics.
+Broadly, I work in probabilistic machine learning and its application to biology.

-I received my PhD in Biophysics from Harvard University in 2022, advised by [Debora Marks](https://marks.hms.harvard.edu/index.html) and working closely with [Jeff Miller](https://jwmi.github.io/), as a [Hertz Foundation Fellow](https://www.hertzfoundation.org/).
+I received my PhD in Biophysics from Harvard University in 2022, advised by [Debora Marks](https://marks.hms.harvard.edu/index.html) and [Jeff Miller](https://jwmi.github.io/), as a [Hertz Foundation Fellow](https://www.hertzfoundation.org/).
 I received my A.B. in Chemistry and Physics with highest honors from Harvard in 2016, working with [Adam Cohen](http://cohenweb.rc.fas.harvard.edu/).

-My research spans from theoretical machine learning to applied computational biology.
-I am especially motivated by foundational methodological questions in computational biology, particularly in synthetic biology.
+I develop methods to learn from complex biological data, and translate this knowledge into experimental designs and interventions.
 If you would like to learn about some of my recent work, I recommend my papers on [hierarchical causal models](https://arxiv.org/abs/2401.05330) or [variational DNA synthesis](https://proceedings.mlr.press/v151/weinstein22a).

+**I am on the 2024-2025 academic job market.**

 Email: ew2760 [at] columbia.edu